 Birthplace: Mogadishu, Somalia

-Charles William "Bill" Mumy, Jr., is an American actor, musician, pitchman, instrumentalist, voice-over artist, and a figure in the science-fiction community.
-He came to prominence in the 1960s as a child actor, when he was credited as Billy Mumy.
-His most notable role was in the 1960s CBS sci-fi television series Lost in Space, where he played Will Robinson, the youngest of three children in the Robinson family.
-He later appeared as lonely teenager Sterling North in the 1969 Disney film Rascal with Steve Forrest.
-He was cast as Teft in the 1971 film Bless the Beasts and Children.
-In the 1990s, he had the role of Lennier in the syndicated sci-fi TV series Babylon 5, and also served as ...more on Wikipedia
+Charles William Mumy Jr. (; born February 1, 1954) is an American actor, musician, pitchman, instrumentalist, voice actor, author and a figure in the science-fiction community.
+He came to prominence in the 1960s as a child actor, when he was credited as Billy Mumy, an era which included appearances in The Twilight Zone and Alfred Hitchcock Presents television shows, as well as co-starring in Dear Brigitte, followed by an iconic three-season role as Will Robinson in the 1960s CBS sci-fi series Lost in Space.
+He later appeared as lonely teenager Sterling North in the Disney film Rascal (1969).
+He played Teft in the film Bless the Beasts and Children (1971).
+In the 1990s, he performed the role ...more on Wikipedia

 Birthplace: San Gabriel, California, United States of America